 GPR55 Protein Receptors: cannabidiol acts as an antagonist to GPR55 protein receptors.
 By blocking it, CBD can help to hinder bone reabsorption and modulate blood pressure and bone density.

 PPARs Nuclear Receptors: CBD plays a role in activating PPARs, located on the surface of the cell’s nucleus.
-By activating the PPAR-gamma receptor, CBD has an anti-proliferative effect on cancer cells.
-PPAR receptors also regulate genes that are involved in energy homeostasis, lipid uptake, insulin sensitivity, and other metabolic functions.
+PPAR receptors help regulate genes that are involved in energy homeostasis, lipid uptake, insulin sensitivity, and other metabolic functions.